KannonZenetism/zenetism-field-physics/structural-neuroscience/SN09-the-all-life-first-principle.md

 The centropy-forward relationship to all life follows from the principles established in SN07 §5:

-**The Aauthoritarian Principle (⟡0⟡)** applies across species.
+**The Aauthoritarian Stance (⟡0⟡)** applies across species.
 No species has authority over another.
 The chain of being reflects causality, not supremacy.
 Stewardship is the centropic expression — care for the total field, not domination of its components.

 **The Coherence Standard** applies to all ecological action.
 The operative question is always: *does this action increase the structural integrity of the total field, or does it feed the drift toward localized dissolution?*